bdnorris/DES-340/exercises/exercise02.md

 because it does a completely different job.
 It’s not marking up content, it’s describing what content should look like.

-### Where to put your CSS

-- The best place is it's own file.
-- The second best place is in the head of the document.
-- The third best place is inline with the HTML.

-We'll do all three so you can see how it works.

-...

 ### Anatomy of CSS

 There are two main parts to CSS: selectors and rules.
 The selector picks which part of HTML you want to style, then the rules tell the HTML how to look.